Gaultheria fragrantissima: Uses

 An essential oil is derived from the leaves of the plant.
-The aromatic oil is used in perfumery, as a hair oil, and medicinally.
+The aromatic oil has a wintergreen aroma and is used in perfumery, as a hair oil, and medicinally.
 It is used topically to treat rheumatism, scabies, and neuralgia, and taken internally to treat hookworm.

 G. fragrantissima subsp. fragrantissima is used as a medicinal plant in Ayurveda.
 The plant is known as "Wel kapuru - වල් කපුරු" or "Wel kapuru - වෙල් කපුරු" by Sinhalese people.